According to Statista, the average marketing email open rate is less than 15%.

 - Excessive use of image space with little text or vice versa.

 - Too many fonts and colors

-- Poor formatting. …No, you shouldn’t copy paste a Word document into an email.
+- Poor formatting. …No, you shouldn’t copy-paste your original message in a Word document into an email.
 It makes an HTML mess.

 - Annoying frequency